AuRobinson/dnd-5e-metagaming/README.md

 ## Mothod and Conditions

-The method in determining the enemie's Armor Class (AC) and your general hit-chance is framed around Dungeons & Dragons 5th edition, but can easily be tweaked to any TTRPG with a dice system.
+The method in determining the enemie's Armor Class (AC) and your general hit-chance is framed around Dungeons & Dragons 5th edition (5e), but can easily be tweaked to any TTRPG with a dice system.

 _All hail the math rocks_.

-## Math
+### Finding the Difficulty

+There are 2 notable difficulty types in D&D 5th edition.
+To simplify you can think of this as **attacking** and **defending**.

+> The target number for an ability check or a saving throw is called a Difficulty Class (DC).
+The target number for an attack roll is called an Armor Class (AC).
+>
+> _D&D Player's Handbook; introduction p.
+7_

+Within the rules of 5e, players are told the DC of a spell or save, where an enemy or target's AC is not explicitly mentioned.

+Finding the Armor Class or Difficulty Class (AC/DC) <!-- it's a funny joke right? --> in 5e is a simple process of noting when you succeed and fail to hit.

+If you're able to hit